“Such expressively and variety of tone and colour. A perfect example of determined and fearless playing”

-London-born violist Virginia Slater began playing the viola at the age of six, when her older brother and sister decided to take up the violin.
-Her musical education took place at the Royal College of Music, Junior Department, the Purcell School with Ian Jewel and later at the Guildhall School of Music and Drama under the tutelage of David Takeno.
+Virginia Slater began her professional career in 2005 having, by the age of twenty one, performed concertos in London, Paris, Vienna, Helsinki and Tallinn.
+She studied at the Royal College of Music Junior Department, Purcell School and the Guildhall School of Music and Drama under the tutelage of David Takeno.

-In demand as an orchestral musician, Virginia has performed as guest principal with Royal Liverpool Philharmonic Orchestra, Scottish Chamber Orchestra, Royal Philharmonic Concert Orchestra, Scottish Ballet, Opera North, Orchestra of the Swan and City of London Sinfonia.
+In demand as an orchestral musician, Virginia has performed as guest principal with Royal Liverpool Philharmonic Orchestra, Scottish Chamber Orchestra, Royal Philharmonic Concert Orchestra, Scottish Ballet, Opera North and City of London Sinfonia.

-Forthcoming world premieres including a viola concerto by award winning composer Julian Philips’ and a set of solo sonatas by Golden Globe nominee Brian Byrne as well as performances of Vaughn Williams’ Flos Campi for solo viola, orchestra and choir, Britten’s Lachrymae and Mozart’s Sinfonia Concertante.
+Forthcoming world premières include a viola concerto by award winning composer Julian Philips, a sonata for viola and piano by Freya Waley-Cohen and a set of works by Golden Globe nominated composer Brian Byrne as well as performances of Vaughn Williams’ Flos Campi for solo viola, orchestra and choir and Mozart’s Sinfonia Concertante.